 However, to ensure that the statue of limitations on claiming the worthless securities deduction doesn’t run out, it is always wise to claim the deduction as soon as you can.
 If it turns out you claimed the deduction prematurely, you can always amend your return for that year to eliminate the deduction.

 - About a year ago I bought some stock when it was $25 per share.
 Today, it's worth $1.35 per share.
 For tax purposes, is it better for me to sell now and take a capital loss, or should I wait and see if the stock becomes completely worthless?

-- Can I claim a deduction for worthless securities in my 401(k)?
+- Can I claim a deduction for worthless securities in my IRA or 401(k)?

-- What can happen if the IRS doesn't agree that my stock is worthless?
+- What happens if the IRS doesn't agree that my stock is worthless?